colinhacks/zod/README.md

 ## Parsing and validation

+### Parsing

 Given a Zod schema, you can call its `.parse(data)` method to check `data` is valid.
 If it is, a value is returned with full type information!
 Otherwise, an error is thrown.

-IMPORTANT: The variable you pass into `.parse` is not the same variable you get back out.
-Assuming the value passes validation, you get back a deep clone of the object you passed in.
+IMPORTANT: As of Zod 1.4, the value returned by `.parse` is _the same variable you passed in_.
+Previously it returned a deep clone.
+One exception: "parsing" a `Promise` schemas returns a new Promise for reasons explained in the documentation.

 ```ts
 const stringSchema = z.string();
 stringSchema.parse('fish'); // => "fish"
 stringSchema.parse(12); // throws Error('Non-string type: number');
 ```

+### Type guards

 You can also use a Zod schema as a type guard using the schema's `.check()` method, like so: